evortriede/PumpController/README.md

 ![Pump Controller Open](/assets/PumpControllerOpen.jpg)

-While it is unlikely that LWC will ever have to build another copy of the Pump Controller, maybe another small water system with a CL17 may want to replace their existing chlorine pump with a Kamoer DIPump550 (or similar) and controll the pump with this.
+While it is unlikely that LWC will ever have to build another copy of the Pump Controller, maybe another small water system with a CL17 may want to replace their existing chlorine pump with a Kamoer DIPump550 (or similar) and control the pump with this.
 So, here's what one would need to know.

 The /hardware directory contains a bill of materials.
 The enclosure that LWC used was a repurposed plastic box that a couple of Arduino microcontrollers had been shipped in.
 Use whatever is on hand or use a disposable food storage container.
 The enclosure is not important.
 The circuit is built on a strip board.
-The LWC version is 19x33 to fit in our enclosure but any dimentions that accomodate the components will work.
+The LWC version is 19x33 to fit in our enclosure but any dimensions that accommodate the components will work.
 VeeCAD was used to compose the strip board art.
-Both a jpg of the layout and the VeeCAD file  are in the /hardware dierctory along with the TinyCAD schematic should any modifications be desired.
+Both a jpg of the layout and the VeeCAD file  are in the /hardware directory along with the TinyCAD schematic should any modifications be desired.

 ![VeeCad for Pump Controller](/hardware/PumpControllerBoardFront.jpg)